leomao/arch-bootstrap/README.md

 My personal scripts for bootstrapping an archlinux system.

-NOTE: Sometimes I just updated the script without testing it, please check it by yourself and understanding the installation process before using it.
+NOTE: Sometimes I just updated the script without testing it, please check it by yourself and make sure that you fully understand the installation process before using it.

 # Usage
 1. Boot a computer with arch live image.